 “Where learning creates new possibilities”

 At St. Thomas Primary we believe in the concept of lifelong learning and the notion that learning should be a rewarding and enjoyable experience for everyone.
-Our Curriculum aims to equip children with the skills, knowledge and understanding necessary to be able to make informed choices about the important things in their lives.
-We believe good learning takes place throughout the school day, not just in the classroom, and that providing appropriate teaching and learning experiences help children to lead happy and rewarding lives.
+Our ‘knowledge-engaged’ Curriculum aims to equip children with the skills, knowledge and understanding necessary to be able to make informed choices about the important things in their lives.
+It places equal importance on both the accumulation of knowledge and the development of learning skills.
+We recognise that these go hand in hand and as children’s knowledge increases, so their cognitive abilities also improve and this helps them to aquire further knowledge more smoothly and easily.
+Good learning takes place throughout the school day, not just in the classroom, and that providing appropriate teaching and learning experiences help children to lead happy and rewarding lives.

 We plan children’s learning from the new National Curriculum 2014.
 Click the following link to download a copy of this document. >> National Curriculum 2014